unoplatform/uno/doc/articles/features/custom-fonts.md

 ### Custom Fonts on iOS

-Fonts must be placed in the `Resources/Fonts` folder of the head project, be marked as `BundleResource` for the build type.
+Fonts must be placed in the `Resources/Fonts` folder of the head project, and be marked as `BundleResource` for the build type.

 Each custom font **must** then be specified in the `info.plist` file as follows: